vincentweisser/Computational_Longevity/Book/_build/html/_sources/Chapter 4 - Longevity interventions and models.md

 <a href="https://ibb.co/XsQ4574"><img src="https://i.ibb.co/7Wfzpnz/Screenshot-2022-03-08-151304.jpg" alt="Screenshot-2022-03-08-151304" border="0"></a>

-**Klotho**
+**3. Klotho**

 Klotho is an enzyme that in humans is encoded by the KL gene.
 There are three subfamilies of klotho: α-klotho, β-klotho, and γ-klotho.

-Underexpression reduces mice lifespan.

-Overexpression increases mice lifespan.
+The way it works, is that underexpression reduces mice lifespan and the overexpression increases mice lifespan.

-As saw in the picture, the inhibition or the activation activates the pathways that have lifespan reducing or lifespan expanding effects.
+As visible in the picture, the inhibition or the activation activates the pathways that have lifespan reducing or lifespan expanding effects.

 <a href="https://ibb.co/hMhn17r"><img src="https://i.ibb.co/PY3bzmJ/12345.jpg" alt="12345" border="0"></a>

-**Sirtuins and NAD+**
+**4. Sirtuins and NAD+**

 NAD+ is a cofactor, or a “helper molecule,” for a large class of deacetylases called **sirtuins** and **PARPs** (poly (ADP-ribose) polymerase)